Tag Archives: Russell Square

 Russell Square

-The location is easy to find and is on the corner of Russell Square and Guildford Street.
+The location is easy to find and is on the corner of Russell Square and Guilford Street.
 A new building is on the site and rather than the Librairie Internationale, the site is now occupied by a Pret.
 The buildings on the left in Guildford Street remain unchanged.

 Russell Square